foxhound87/mobx-react-form/docs/validation/plugins/ZOD/setup.md

 ## Enabling ZOD TypeScript-first schema validation

-`colinhacks/zod` is not included in the package, so you have to install it manually.
+`\zod` is not included in the package, so you have to install it manually.

-First of all install [colinhacks/zod](https://github.com/colinhacks/zod) to enable the `ZOD` plugin.
+First of all install [zod](https://github.com/colinhacks/zod) to enable the `ZOD` plugin.

 ```bash
 npm install --save zod